realworldocaml/book/book/testing.md

   to think about and test the invariants exposed to users.

 - **Readability**.
-Including all of your tests directly in your applicatoin code can make that code itself harder to read.
-This can lead to people writing too few tests in an effort to keep your application code uncluttered.
+Including all of your tests directly in your application code can make that code itself harder to read.
+This can lead to people writing too few tests in an effort to keep their application code uncluttered.

 For all of these reasons, our recommendation is to put your tests in